Improving Cognitive Performance Through Exercise and Sleep: Study Findings

 He study led by the University of Portsmouth found that cognitive performance improves during a series of moderate-intensity exercises, regardless of the person’s sleep state or oxygen levels.

-“The findings significantly expand what we know about the relationship between exercise and these stressors, and help reinforce the message that movement is medicine for the body and brain,” Costello said.
+“The findings significantly expand what we know regarding the relationship between exercise and these stressors, and help reinforce the message that movement is medicine for the body and brain,” Costello said.

 The study, published in the journal Physiology and Behavior, involved two experiments, each with 12 participants (24 in total).
 The first looked at the impact of partial sleep deprivation on a person’s cognitive performance, and the second looked at the impact of complete sleep deprivation and hypoxia.

-In both, all participants experienced an improvement in cognitive performance after a 20-minute bout of cycling.
+In both, all participants experienced an improvement in cognitive performance following a 20-minute bout of cycling.

 In the short term, lack of sleep can reduce cognitive performance (CR), which affects attention span, judgment and emotional state (Illustrative image Infobae)